lee-naish/Pawns/README.md

 functional language such as algebraic data types, polymorphism, higher order programming and pure (referentially transparent) functions.
-It also supports imperative features such as destructive update via pointers and a form of global variables (including IO).
-Unlike other declarative/imperative languages, all data constructor arguments can have pointers to them and be updated, all side-effects in the code are made obvious by annotations and impure code can be encapsulated inside a pure function.
+It also supports imperative features such as destructive update via pointers and a form of global variables (used for IO).
+Unlike other declarative/imperative languages, arguments of all data constructors be updated (you don't need special types) and all side-effects in the code are made obvious by annotations.
+Also, impure code can be encapsulated inside a pure function, allowing a pure function to return a data structure that has been constructed using destructive update.
 The compiler checks annotations and purity by analysis of data structure sharing.
 Functions that may update their arguments have additional declarations concerning update and sharing.